naomicurnow/Structure-Induction/README.md

 ## Start here!

 It is recommended that you start by running one of the `demo` files: `demo_chain_feat.mat`, `demo_ring_feat.mat` or `demo_tree_feat.mat`.
 These are small files so they are relatively fast, and should finish in the order of seconds (depending on the number of forms you test and number of restarts).
 If these work well, you could then try one of the larger datasets, such as `animals.mat` or `colors.mat` (don't forget the `--use_similarity` tag for the latter!!).
-Expect these to take the order of minutes to hours (for example, running `animals.mat` on my laptop takes ~15 minutes with one repeat).
+Expect these to take the order of minutes to hours.